 SEM uses pay per click (PPC) campaigns like Google search ads.
 The advertisements under SEM are usually reflected on SERPs above various organic listings.
 This leads to an increase in the visibility of the web pages of your online business.
 Some examples of SEM activities include:

 - Starting advertisement campaigns keeping in mind a particular audience.

 - Creation of ad groups with target variations of keywords.

 - Creating an ad budget.

-- Monitoring of metrics like clicks, impressions, average cost per click, click-through-rates etc.
+- We are monitoring metrics like clicks, impressions, average cost per click, click-through rates etc.

 The most important feature of the traffic generated by SEM is that it uses a pull marketing technique.
 It targets people through keywords, or in common terms, the search query user inputs into the search bar.
 It is a known fact that search engines are used by people when they look for solutions to various problems or are looking for answers to some specific questions.
 They type in user queries and these queries are known as keywords in the digital marketing space.
 It is the degree of relevance of various keywords to the pay-per-click advertisements which enhances the quality of SEM traffic in comparison to other sources.